History of Kawhi Leonard in Timeline

 On December 12, 2017, Kawhi Leonard made his season debut against the Dallas Mavericks after missing the first 27 games due to a right quadriceps injury.

-June 2018: Leonard requests trade from Spurs
+June 2018: Leonard Requests Trade from Spurs

-2018: Signed Deal with New Balance
+2018: Signed Endorsement Deal with New Balance

 On January 1, 2019, Kawhi Leonard scored a career-high 45 points in a 122–116 win over the Utah Jazz.